1988 Indianapolis 500: Pole day - Saturday May 14

-With Penske cars Mears, Sullivan, and Unser, ranked 1st-2nd-3rd, the team had the opportunity to become the first team ever to sweep all three spots on the front row of the starting grid.
-After Mears' run, the track stayed mostly quiet until the final hour.
+The third and fourth laps dropped off a bit, but Mears still set a record four-lap average of 219.198 mph.
+Mears won his then-record fourth Indy 500 pole.
+With Penske cars Mears, Sullivan, and Unser, ranked 1st–2nd–3rd, the team became the first team in Indy history to sweep all three spots on the front row of the starting grid.
+After Mears' run, the track stayed mostly quiet due to the hot conditions.
+Several teams pulled out of line and elected to wait until the final hour.

 With better conditions at 5 p.m., Arie Luyendyk put his car in the field at just over 213 mph.
 Al Unser Jr. was the last car with a realistic shot at the front row.
 Unser Jr. fell short, with a speed of 214.186 mph, good enough for 5th position.

 At the end of the day, Bobby Rahal was among those not yet in the field.
 His first presentation to the line was aborted when the car would not crank.
 He waved off two attempts, the second attempt was averaging 212.8 mph after three laps.
 A. J. Foyt went out early, but debris on the track forced him to pull off.
 His second attempt was too slow, and he waved off.
 At the end of the day, the field was filled to 19 cars.

 Second day - Sunday May 15

-At hot 88 degree day kept cars off the track most of the afternoon.
+A hot, 88 degree day kept cars off the track most of the afternoon.
+Only two cars would complete qualifying attempts, both in the final hour.
 At about 5:30 p.m., Jim Crawford put his car in the field at 210.564 mph.
-Bobby Rahal was the only other qualifier, with a speed of 208.526 mph, slower than his speeds from Saturday.
+Bobby Rahal was the other qualifier, with a speed of 208.526 mph, slower than his speeds from Saturday.

 At the close of the first weekend of time trials, there were 21 cars in the field.
-Among those not in the field yet were A. J. Foyt, Raul Boesel, Johnny Rutherford, and rookie John Andretti.
+Among those not yet in the field were A. J. Foyt, Raul Boesel, Johnny Rutherford, and rookie John Andretti.